F5WC

 The F5WC is the world's largest amateur 5 a side football tournament.
-Established in 2014, the F5WC has had teams from over 60 countries participate over this period.
-The inaugural tournament in 2014 was held in Dubai at the Dubai World Trade Centre contested between 32 nations with Denmark winning the very first edition.
+Established in 2014, the F5WC has had teams from over 60 countries participate since its inception.
+The inaugural tournament in 2014 was held in Dubai at the Dubai World Trade Centre which was contested between 32 nations, with Denmark winning the first edition.

 In 2015, the World Finals of the F5WC were held once again at Skydive Dubai, with 48 nations competing.
 Morocco claimed the 2015 title with a win over Spain on penalties.

 The 2016 World Finals were held in Bangkok.
-For third edition of the tournament, F5WC has reverted to 32 country format.
+For third edition of the tournament, F5WC reverted back to the 32 country format.

 The 2017 World Finals were held in Beijing.
-Team of United States won the title.
+The United States won the title.

 Concept

 The F5WC works with organisers around the world who host local qualifying tournaments in their country.
 Each Local Organising Committee (LOC) organises a tournament with a minimum of 64 teams participating.